/users/abaa6c91-968f-484f-bf62-cc7b1b81aa8c/ratecard/283609811_149647954248936_427591269060591965_n.jpg)

-Speckled trout are one of our most popular targets in Gulf Shores waters.
-These silvery fish with their distinctive black spots typically run 14-24 inches and put up a solid fight on light tackle.
-You'll find them cruising grass flats and shallow bays, especially around dawn and dusk when they're actively feeding on shrimp and small baitfish.
-They love water 2-6 feet deep with good grass coverage.
-Spring through fall offers the best action, but winter can be great when schools bunch up in deeper channels.
-What makes specks special is their willingness to hit both live bait and artificials - soft plastics under popping corks work magic.
-The meat is white, flaky, and delicious when cooked right.
-Pro tip: when you hook up, keep steady pressure but don't horse them - those soft mouths tear easily, so let your drag do the work.
+Speckled trout are one of our most reliable inshore targets here in Gulf Shores.
+These silvery fish with dark spots typically run 14-24 inches and put up a solid fight on light tackle.
+You'll find them cruising grass flats in 2-6 feet of water, especially around dawn and dusk.
+They love structure like oyster bars and drop-offs near the channels.
+Spring through fall offers the best action, but winter can be productive when they school up in deeper holes.
+What makes them special is their willingness to hit both live shrimp and artificial lures - plus they're fantastic eating with delicate, flaky white meat.
+My local tip: work your bait slow and steady over the grass.
+When you feel that subtle tick, don't jerk - just lift and reel.

 %2F%2Fusers%2Fabaa6c91-968f-484f-bf62-cc7b1b81aa8c%2Fvehicle_picture%2Fe55d8ba50f20c407884fb9c91d4432f1.jpeg&w=1200&q=75)